spotahome/redis-operator/README.md

 When `allowSentinels` is provided, the Operator will also create the defined Sentinel resources.
 These sentinels will be configured to point to the provided
 `bootstrapNode` as their monitored master.

+### Default versions

+The image versions deployed by the operator can be found on the [defaults file](api/redisfailover/v1/defaults.go).
 ## Cleanup

 ### Operator and CRD

 If you want to delete the operator from your Kubernetes cluster, the operator deployment should be deleted.

-Also, the CRD has to be deleted too:
+Also, the CRD has to be deleted.
+Deleting CRD automatically wil delete all redis failover custom resources and their managed resources:

 ```
 kubectl delete crd redisfailovers.databases.spotahome.com